Real Name: Thor

 Transportation: Thor randomly drives a chariot-like vehicle pulled by two enchanted goats, Tanngniost (ďToothgnasherĒ) and Tanngrisnir (ďToothgrinderĒ).
 These two goats possess unusually high intelligence and can run at incredible speed on land and through the air as they transverse dimensional barriers.
 The goats also have the power to return to life even after being killed and regenerate lost tissue even after being reduced to bones.

-Comments: This bio largely describes Thor in the Marvel Universe; although he has appeared in the DC Universe (War Of The Gods #3), his appearances there are not as remarkable and can be placed behind the scenes of his Marvel appearances.
+Comments: This bio largely describes Thor in the Marvel Universe; although he has appeared in a much more limited scope within the DC Universe (War Of The Gods #3), his appearances there are not as remarkable and can be placed behind the scenes of his Marvel appearances.

 Thor has been played by Chris Hemsworth in Thor (2010), Zachery Ty Bryan in Thor: Hammer of the Gods (2011), Ben Reed in Hercules: The Legendary Journeys (Episode: Norse By Norsewest) and Eric Allan Kramer in The Incredible Hulk Returns (1993).